Cecilija-Simic-Rihtnesberg/Cecilija-Simic-Rihtnesberg/README.md

 ### Hi there 👋

-### My name is Cecilija and I am a Game Programming student at Forsbergs since September 2021.
+### MMy name is Cecilija and I studied Game Programming at Forsbergs from Sep.
+2021 to Oct.
+2023.

 ## I have studied: